10 Hour Evidence Based Continuing Education (CEU) Course for BOTH Occupational & Physical Therapists – Clinical Driver Evaluations

 Cara’s clinical practice experience spans various neurological conditions such as Parkinson’s disease, Alzheimer’s disease, ALS, MS, MD, CVA, SCI, TBI, neuropathy, amputations, congenital deformities, cerebral palsy, ADHD, ASD, and learning disabilities.
 Additionally, she evaluates and treats orthopedic injuries and conditions of the upper extremity, including arthritis, fractures, nerve injuries, and various forms of tendonitis.

-In 2020, Cara received training to perform clinical driving evaluations at the VCU Neuroscience, Orthopaedic & Wellness (NOW) Center in Richmond, Virginia.
-Since 2021, she has been offering clinical driver evaluations to patients of all ages at Emory Healthcare.
-Her passion for education has led her to deliver numerous in-services and presentations in Atlanta, and was also asked to present on clinical driving evaluations at both the Georgia and Alabama Occupational Therapy Association conferences in 2023.
+In 2020, Cara completed specialized training in clinical driver evaluations at the VCU Neuroscience, Orthopaedic & Wellness (NOW) Center in Richmond, Virginia.
+Since 2021, she has been providing clinical driver evaluations to patients of all ages at Emory Healthcare.
+Driven by her passion for education, Cara has delivered numerous in-services and presentations to both clinicians and students.
+Her expertise has also led to invitations to present on clinical driving evaluations at several OT state association conferences, including those in Tennessee, Georgia, and Alabama.

 Beyond her role at Emory Healthcare, Cara has been making significant contributions to Barber’s Driving School since 2022.
 As a part-time team member, she plays a vital role in leading training sessions for both behind-the-wheel instructors and therapists.
 Additionally, in her capacity as the Director of Clinical Research and Development, she is dedicated to implementing best practices and evidence-based assessment tools for driving evaluations, ensuring the highest quality of care for all individuals with diverse diagnoses and across all age groups.
 In acknowledgment of Cara’s steadfast dedication to her Atlanta community and the state of Georgia, the Georgia Occupational Therapy Association (GOTA) proudly named her the OT Practitioner of the Year for 2023.